-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the respective financial position of the business-type activities of the Long Island Power Authority and its blended component unit as of December 31, 2023 and 2022, and the respective changes in their net position and, where applicable, their cash flows for the years then ended in accordance with U.S. generally accepted accounting principles.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of LIPA as of December 31, 2024 and 2023 and the changes in its financial position and its cash flows for the years then ended in accordance with U.S. generally accepted accounting principles.